 Martin was a normal teenage boy before the country collapsed in an empty pit of economic and political disaster.
 A vampire epidemic has swept across what is left of the nation's abandoned ...
 See full summary »

 Five friends head to a remote cabin, where the discovery of a Book of the Dead leads them to unwittingly summon up demons living in the nearby woods.
 The evil presence possesses them until only one is left to fight for survival.

-The Americans Chris, his girlfriend Natalie and their friend Amanda leave Los Angeles on vacation and they travel to Europe.
-They go to Ukraine to meet Chris' brother Paul that lives in Kiev.
-Chris wants to travel to Moskow to propose Natalie, but Paul convinces the girls to visit Chernobyl instead in extreme tourism They go to the agency of the guide Uri and another couple who are also going on the tour.
-Uri explains that because of the radiation levels he can only go to Pripyat, a derelict city near to Chernobyl, due to the level of radiation.
-The couple "Viking" Zoe and Michael (Nathan Phillips) join the group and they travel by van.
-On the arrival, they find a military barrier that asks them to return.
-However, Uri uses an alternative way through the woods to reach the town.
-The group spends the day visiting the area and the abandoned buildings and Uri is worried and decides to return to the van.
-However, the car does not start and Uri realizes that the wires were chewed.
-Soon they discover that they are stranded in the town and that they are not alone.
+Americans Chris, his girlfriend Natalie and their friend Amanda travel to Europe on vacation.
+They meet up with Chris' brother Paul living in Kiev, Ukraine.
+Chris wants to travel to Moscow to propose Natalie, but Paul convinces the group to first visit Chernobyl on with an extreme tourism guide.
+They meet the guide Uri and another couple who are also going on the tour.
+Uri explains that because of the radiation levels he can only take them to Pripyat, a deserted city very near Chernobyl.
+They travel by van, but are stopped by a military checkpoint that makes them turn back.
+Not giving up, Uri finds an alternative route to the town.
+The group spends the day taking photographs and exploring abandoned buildings.
+Uri becomes nervous and decides it's time to head home.
+However, the van won't start and they discover the engine was sabotaged.
+Soon they discover that they are stranded, no one knows they are there and that they are definitely not alone.
 Written by